-Health minister orders opioid review after conflict-of-interest revelations
+Health Minister orders review of opioid guidelines after conflict-of-interest revelations

 McMaster received $618,248 from Health Canada to update existing guidelines that were out of date with research showing the risks associated with opioids are substantial and the benefits uncertain.
 The 2010 guidelines were aimed at addressing the root cause of the epidemic: the overprescribing of prescription painkillers.
 But the guidelines did little to reverse practices developed two decades ago, when doctors began prescribing opioids to relieve moderate to severe pain as pharmaceutical companies promoted their benefits.
 Canada remains the worlds’s second highest per capita user of prescription painkillers.

-“We are confident in the guideline and its recommendation and look forward to sharing a full account with the ministry,” said Jason Busse, an associate professor at McMaster’s department of anesthesia and co-lead of the group that drafted the guidelines.Report Typo/Error
+“We are confident in the guideline and its recommendations and look forward to sharing a full account as requested,” said Jason Busse, an associate professor at McMaster’s department of anesthesia and co-lead of the group that drafted the guidelines.Report Typo/Error

 Follow @kahowletton Twitter: